Jrdevangel/webServer/Readme.md

 3. You will see the responsive layout with Bootstrap styling applied.

 ## Project Structure

-frontend/
+# frontend/

-│── index.html # Main HTML file.
+│── index.html # Main HTML file